icon-project/icon-sdk-python/README.md

 wallet = KeyWallet.load("0x0000")

 # Loads a wallet from a key store file
-wallet = KeyWallet.load("./key.keystore", "password")
+wallet = KeyWallet.load("./keystore", "password")

-# Stores a keystore file on the file path
+# Stores a key store file on the file path
-wallet.store("./new.keystore", "password") # throw exception if having an error.
+wallet.store("./keystore", "password") # throw exception if having an error.

 # Returns an Address
 wallet.get_address()